 From 8th to 10th November 2017 the 2nd International Conference on Anticipation will provide an interdisciplinary meeting ground in which researchers, scholars and practitioners who are seeking to understand anticipation and anticipatory practices can come together to deepen their understanding and create productive new connections.The overarching aim of the conference and of the emerging field of Anticipation Studies is to create new understandings of how individuals, groups, institutions, systems and cultures use ideas of the future to act in the present.

-Maja Kuzmanovic is invited as a keynote speaker on 10th of November at 15h.
+Maja Kuzmanovic is invited as a closing keynote speaker.

 In anticipation of things already present

 An audiovisual lecture-performance by Maja Kuzmanovic in collaboration with Nik Gaffney